Home / The AI Inflation: How Infrastructure is Raising Your Daily Living Expenses

 Phantom Subdivisions

-In Florida and Texas, entire neighborhoods sit empty because developers cannot get the "Last Mile" switchgear to connect them to the grid.
+In high-growth states like Florida and Texas, entire newly built neighborhoods sit empty and uninhabitable because regional utility providers cannot procure the "Last Mile" switchgear required to connect the homes to the power grid.

 📈